CodyTolene/3D-Printing/Flipper Zero - Infrared (IR) Blaster Case/README.md

 - Read you a poem.
 - Protect you from the Rebel Alliance's Red Squadron.

+For a secure assembly, make use of four M2x4mm screws along with four M2 nuts.
+To conveniently acquire these screws, follow this Amazon link: (https://amzn.to/3NTcd8R).

 My print settings:

 - Hatchbox PLA